-Page 5 of the Binding Master Plan provides a typical street cross section that depicts sidewalks on both sides of the road along with a wider than typical planting area for street trees of eight feet.
+Sheet 2 of 13 of the Binding Master Plan provides a typical street cross section that depicts sidewalks on both sides of the road along with a wider than typical planting area for street trees of eight feet.
 This will provide for decreased possibility of tree root issues.
-Page 6 of the document provides details on proposed entry gates for the subdivision along with proposed identification signage.
-Pages 6 thru 8 provides details on buffering and landscaping.
-Buffers along Border and N. Auburn roads are provided at 46.9 and 50 feet respectively with buffers of 40 feet along Fox Lea Drive and 124.8 feet adjacent to I-75.
-Each buffer also includes a six foot PVC fence with a six foot solid wall proposed along I-75.
+Sheet 4 of 13 provides details on proposed entry gates for the subdivision along with proposed identification signage.
+Sheets 2 of 13 and 6-13 of 13 provides details on buffering and landscaping.
+Buffers along Border and N. Auburn roads are provided at a minimum 45.7 and 50 feet respectively with buffers of 134 feet with a 8 foot concrete wall on top of a 5 foot berm and an adjacent 166 foot wide area that will include a pond along Fox Lea Drive.
+A 72.9 foot undisturbed buffer and a minimum 78 foot landscaped buffer to include a 6 foot concrete wall atop a 7 foot berm is provided adjacent to I-75.
+Buffers along Border and N. Auburn includes a six foot black picket fence with columns.
 It should be noted that there are no buffer requirements in the land development code.
 It is important to note that the applicant has also provided a detailed landscape plan as part of the Binding Master Plan that is also being proposed for the Murphy Oaks PUD.
 The plan provides a great level of detail regarding the landscaping for the PUD.
-Pages 8 and 9 of the Plan document provides typical yard/bulk standards along with typical lot standards.
-This section establishes a minimum lot size of 6,050 square feet with a minimum 50 foot lot width for all lots within the development.
-The remainder of the binding document provides development standards relating to environmental development standards, stormwater design, and finally a list of development standards to ensure compatibility with neighboring properties.
+Sheet 3 of 13 provides typical yard/bulk standards along with typical lot standards.
+This sheet establishes a minimum lot size of 6,050 square feet with a minimum 50 foot lot width for all lots within the development.
+Sheet 2 of 13 provides development standards relating to environmental development standards, stormwater design, and finally a list of development standards to ensure compatibility with neighboring properties.
 It is noted the applicant is requesting the option for a gated community through conditional use petition no. 18-02CU.

-Staff Comment: The Binding Master Plan and associated maps provide zoning standards for the development.
+Staff Comment: The Binding Master Plan provides zoning standards for the development.
 In addition, the applicant has provided a landscape plan for the development as part of the Binding Master Plan that includes specific details for all areas of the project and material proposed.
-Large perimeter buffers are being provided, although not required, along with a limitation on perimeter homes to one-story and multiple additional restrictions all to provide for increased compatibility with surrounding properties.
+Large perimeter buffers are being provided, although not required, along with a limitation on homes to one-story and multiple additional restrictions all to provide for increased compatibility with surrounding properties.